chazzka/clanekcathedral/clanek.md

 # Finding novelties in time series data - work title

 ## Abstract
-Detection of anomalies is an area of datamining which showed a lot of interest recently namely amongst i
+Detection of anomalies is an area of datamining which showed a lot of interest recently namely amongst companies working with IoT.
+These companies tend to implement a lot of IoT sensors with the primary purpose to control some other mechanical or electromechanical

 - téma
 - toto jsme udělali
 - co řešíme (řešíme problem hledání novelty dat, ne problem nějakeho algoritmu)